agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 $$

 is present only when an aircraft is in motion; therefore, it can be thought of as a pressure due to motion.
+The above definition of dynamic pressure remains the same for flows of all types, incompressible to hypersonic.

 A scheme of a Pitot-satic system mounted on an aircraft is shown in the figure below.